 More likely than not, you already have a basic first aid kit handy for minor human injuries.
 Being prepared with pet first aid supplies could be as simple as adding a few key items.
 There are also many options for pre-built pet first aid kits which you can buy online or in stores.
 Alternatively, you can build your own pet first aid kit, specifically for your fur babies.

-Use our checklist for key items to stock your pet first aid kit.
+Use our checklist below for key items to stock your pet first aid kit.
+You can also download a copy to keep with your kit.
 Plus, remember to check your kit every six months for replacements or to update expired items.

 Wound Care & Bandages